Podcast: Conductive Discussions: Patent Infringement Under 271(g)—Tips, Traps, and Trends

 Section 271(g) framework

-Mark Rowland: Thanks, Carolyn.
+Mark Rowland: Thanks, Daniel.
 So now let's turn to a discussion of 35 U.S.C.
 Section 271(g).
 First, let's discuss the text of that section.
 James, what does the statute provide?

 James Mack: No. Although the patented process is performed abroad, Section 271(g) is not an extraterritorial application of U.S. patent law.
 Rather, the act of infringement is the act of importation into the United States.
 It's also interesting to note that Section 271(g) applies to products made within the United States as well, and the infringing act is the sale or use of the product.
 Following similar reasoning, a 2019 Federal Circuit case, Syngenta, recently clarified that divided infringement is not an issue under 271(g).
 In other words, the patented process can be performed by multiple entities, and implication of the product can still infringe 271(g).
 Part of the Federal Circuit's rationale was that the infringing act is the act of importation, not performance of the patented process.